-We assign BKM an a2 Capital score, one notch above the a3 initial score.
-The a2 score combines two offsetting effects, that is, our addition of the bank's fully taxed reserves1, benefitting the initial score and the shortcoming of BKM's modest capital generation.
-The addition of the bank's fully taxed reserves raises our tangible common equity (TCE) ratio to 13.7% from the unadjusted 12.9%, and the TCE-based leverage ratio to 5.2% from the unadjusted 4.9%.
+We assign an a2 Capital score, one notch above the a3 initial score, which reflects our addition of the bank's fully taxed 340f contingency reserves in our capital assessment.
+As of year-end 2019, the addition of the bank's 340f reserves raises our tangible common equity (TCE) ratio to 13.7% from the unadjusted 12.9%, and the TCE-based leverage ratio to 5.4% from the unadjusted 5.1%.